Fort Assinniboine

 Officers

-Several prominent military men served at, or were connected with the Fort, These included generals Ruger, Brooke and Otis.
+Several prominent men served at, or were connected with the Fort.
+These included generals Ruger, Brooke and Otis.
 Colonel J.K.
-Mizner, C.O. of the 10th Calvary, had been a highly decorated American Civil War hero.
-The most famous officer to serve at the Fort was John J. (Black Jack) Pershing.
-Pershing, voluntarily arrived in 1896 with the Tenth Cavalry, a black regiment.
-During his time at Assinniboine, he managed to accomplish two notable things.
+Mizner, C.O. of the 10th Calvary, had been a highly decorated Civil War hero.
+The most famous officer to serve at the Fort was John J. (Black Jack) Pershing, who voluntarily arrived in 1896 with the Tenth Cavalry, a black regiment.
+During his time at Assinniboine, he accomplished two notable things.
 He impressed visiting dignitary, Major General Nelson Miles, and he laid the foundation for his future nickname “Blackjack.”

 |